jpillora/chisel/example/reverse-tunneling-authenticated.md

     networks:
       - internal

-# ⬇️ Make use of a docker network called `internal`.
+# ⬇️ Make use of a Docker network called `internal`.
 networks:
   internal:
 ```